jdhayes01/ReviewBook/README.md

 Book review web application built mainly in Django, bootstrap, and mySQL.

 ## Goals for Basic Structure
-  * Configure Django project and connect mySQLDB -- COMPLETE
+  * Configure Django project and connect mySQLDB -- COMPLETED
-  * Add authorization to project -- COMPLETE
+  * Add authorization to project -- COMPLETED
-  * Create Basic UI in Bootstrap -- COMPLETE
+  * Create Basic UI in Bootstrap -- COMPLETED
-  * Create appropriate DB tables and basic DB structure -- COMPLETE
+  * Create appropriate DB tables and basic DB structure -- COMPLETED

 ## Required Features From Doc
 ### Account management
   * Users can create an account --COMPLETED
   * Users can log in -- COMPLETED
-  * Users can reset their password -- TBC -- Add email service
+  * Users can reset their password -- COMPLETED
 ### Book list
   * Users can view their own list of books -- COMPLETED
   * Users can add books to their list -- COMPLETED